Parametrized Homology via Zigzag Persistence: Algebraic Tools

 In situations where the Mayer--Vietoris theorem holds, we can use the Diamond Principle to compare the interval summands of $\VV^\cup$ and~$\VV^\cap$.
 The reader is reminded that the Mayer--Vietoris theorem is not always applicable.
 We treat this matter carefully in Section~\ref{sec:tautness}.

-\subsection{\ok Persistence diagrams and measures}
+\subsection{Persistence diagrams and measures}

-As we discussed in Section~\ref{subsec:zigzag}, a zigzag module with a finite index set decomposes essentially uniquely into interval modules.
+As we discussed in Section 2.1, a zigzag module with a finite index set decomposes into interval modules, the list of summands being unique up to reordering.
 There are finitely many interval module types, so the structure of the zigzag module is determined by a finite list of multiplicities.

-On other other hand, the objects we are studying are spaces parametrized over the real line; and so we will want to define continuous-parameter persistence diagrams.
+On the other hand, the objects we are studying are spaces parametrized over the real line; and so we will want to define continuous-parameter persistence diagrams.
 The motivating heuristic is that each topological feature will be supported over some interval of~$\RR$.
 These intervals may be open, closed or half-open, so we follow Chazal et al.~\cite{Thestructureandstability} in describing their endpoints as real numbers \emph{decorated} with a $^+$~or~$^-$ superscript.
 The superscript~$^*$ may be used for an unspecified decoration.
 Here are the four options:

 Except for the degenerate interval $[p, p] = (p^-, p^+)$, we require $p < q$.
 For infinite intervals, we allow $p = -\infty$ and $q = +\infty$ and their decorated forms $p^* = -\infty^+$ and $q^* = +\infty^-$.